artofthesmart/hypertext/README.md

 > Use metadata > Description for subtitles.

 > Image width is capped at 100% of viewport width, even for zero style themes.
 The W3C could never have known about the rise of mobile devices and limited horizontal space.

+> Against my better judgement, I'm going to leave tabular view in place.
+You can easily shoot yourself in the foot, so don't turn on all the columns.